saberland/saber/packages/saber-plugin-query-posts/README.md

 ### Data Injected in Post Pages

-You can access the detailed info of the categories of a post page via `this.page.categories`, for instance:
+You can access the detailed info of the categories of a post page via `this.page.categoriesInfo`, for instance:

 ```yaml
 categories: